Penelopeep/Nuzlocke/README.md

 # Nuzlocke Challenge
-This plugin aim to bring legendary death>out challenge to Grasscutter.
+This plugin aim to bring legendary death = out challenge to Grasscutter.
 I recommend using this plugin with other difficulty increasing plugins like [MobWave](https://github.com/NotThorny/MobWave)